A lovely vegan soup for a cold January day.

 A bouquet garni cotton cloth bag containing one bay leaf and sprigs of parsley, oregano, and basil leaves

-One pound whole grain pasta (brown rice pasta for gluten-free eaters) cooked and drained according to the directions on the package.
+One pound whole grain pasta (brown rice or quinoa pasta for gluten-free eaters) cooked and drained according to the directions on the package.

 Four heads of broccoli (about 5 or 6 inches across the heads), rinsed, cut into bite sized pieces, and steamed until fork tender.
 (Peel the stems before you cut them into cubes)